twilio-professional-services/flex-project-template/docs/docs/feature-library/00_overview.md

 import Tabs from "@theme/Tabs";
 import TabItem from "@theme/TabItem";

 The **Flex Project Template** comes with a set of features enabled by default within the Flex configuration, along with additional features that can be enabled.
+Features that are also available from the [Flex Plugin Library](https://www.twilio.com/docs/flex/developer/plugins/plugin-library) are marked in the "Library" column.

 <Tabs queryString="type">
 <TabItem value="default" label="Enabled by default" default>